a couple doing a pregnancy photosession in Slovakia

 One of the last trips that we did while I was pregnant was a weekend road trip to Hallstatt in Austria.
 The drive took a bit more than 4 hours – and it was while I was 8 months pregnant!

-We visited the town of Hallstatt itself, which is a bit hilly, but still is walkable (or, I guess, waddle-able, haha).
+We visited the town of Hallstatt itself, which is a bit hilly, but still is walkable.

 As part of the trip, we walked around Gosausee as well.
 That was a bit trickier, as an avalanche had covered part of the trail.
 But otherwise, it’s a level trail with nice views.